 This section is non-normative.

-Depending on the capabilities of the client, the specification supports two types of access grant tokens: Short term and long term access grant tokens.
+Depending on the capabilities of the client, the specification supports two types of access grant tokens as short-term and long-term access grant tokens.

-Long term access grant tokens, are supported for those clients able to run public key cryptographic primitives, i.e. key pair generation and signatures, and is the recommended choice for clients with access to a trusted execution environment where private keys are protected from the regular execution environment.
-The specification also supports short term access grant tokens that require no extra capabilities in the client, but due to its shorter expiry time it forces the client to contact the access grant token server more often before access token server requests for an access token.
+Long-term access grant tokens, are recommended for clients that support public key cryptographic primitives (e.g., key pair generation and digital signatures), and that have access to a trusted execution environment (TEE) where private keys are securely protected from the regular execution environment.
+Short-term access grant tokens are intended for clients without such cryptographic capabilities.
+However, due to their shorter expiry times, they require the client to contact the Access Grant Token Server more frequently when requesting an access token from the Access Token Server.

-When a VIN is present in the request, the vehicle identity (vin) claim shall be present in the access grant token.
+• When the VIN is included in the request, the vehicle identity (vin) claim SHALL be present in the resulting access grant token.

-If the client needs a long term access grant token, then the request shall also contain:
+If the client requires a long-term access grant token, then the request shall also contain:

 • A public key.

-The Vehicle identification number shall be for the vehicle that the client wants to access.
+The VIN provided must identify the vehicle that the client intends to access.

-The client context contains all relevant information from the client, i.e. for each of the three sub-actors that the client represents.
+The client context contains all relevant information about the client, i.e. for each of the three sub-actors that the client represents.

-The proofs are to be used for verifying the client context.
+The proofs are used by the server to validate the client context.

-• To verify the client context, and assess that their respective role request can be granted.
+• Verifying the client context, and determining if the requested roles can be granted.

-• To check that the vehicle represented by the VIN belong to this Ecosystem, and is accessible.
+• Validating that the vehicle identified by the VIN belongs to the ecosystem and is accessible.

-The proofs may include certificates from a Certificate Authority known by the access grant token server.
-For example, users might authenticate themselves using X.509 identity certificates and roles might be issued using attribute certificates.
-In those cases, as part of the authentication protocol, the access grant token server shall also validate the certificates signatures.
+The proofs may include certificates issued by a trusted Certificate Authority (CA) known to the Access Grant Token Server.
+For example, users may authenticate themselves using X.509 identity certificates and roles may be issued using attribute certificates.
+In such cases, as part of the authentication protocol, the Access Grant Token Server SHALL also validate the certificates signatures.

-The access grant token server may contact the ecosystem manager for checking the VIN.
+The Access Grant Token Server may contact the ecosystem manager to validate the VIN.

-The access grant token generation is defined in the corresponding chapter.
+Details regarding access grant token generation are defined in the corresponding chapter. .

 Access Token Server